PWKad/berrycam-aurelia/blog/blog-post.md

 ![Screenshot](Camera5.png)

 #### Aurelia Bundling

+TODO: Stevies do you need a hand with bundling here?
+Someone can give a hand if you want to add this as part of the build process so only the built files get deployed to the PI.
+That would greatly reduce the time to develop also.

 I really did not want to serve-up an unbundled app from the Pi.
 Therefore, I have spent some time getting Aurelia bundler to work.
 My project structure means a bit of extra copying files around - and I might still have some work to do to tidy-up the gulp scripts - I've got some copy/paste duplication in there that should be fixed.

 ### Server code - Express